 IRVING, TEXAS--(BUSINESS WIRE)--

 Cautionary Statement: Statements of future events or conditions in this release are forward-looking statements.
-Actual future results, the development, implementation and results of new technologies, including efficiency gains and emission reductions, could vary depending on the outcome of further research and testing; the development and competitiveness of alternative technologies; the ability to scale pilot projects on a cost-effective basis; political and regulatory developments including actions that may favor certain types of technologies over others; actions of competitors; the outcome of commercial negotiations; and other factors discussed in this release and under the heading “Factors Affecting Future Results” on the Investors page of ExxonMobil’s website at exxonmobil.com.
+Actual future results, including the impact of new technologies and actual emission reductions, could vary depending on the outcome of further research and testing; the development and competitiveness of alternative technologies; the ability to scale pilot projects on a cost-effective basis; political and regulatory developments; the outcome of commercial negotiations; and other factors discussed in this release and under the heading “Factors Affecting Future Results” on the Investors page of ExxonMobil’s website at exxonmobil.com.

 Copyright Business Wire 2019